okha17/CECS-282-LAB-4/README.md

 # CECS 282 LAB 4
- Adds operator overloading to the Date class
+ Adds operator overloading to the Date class called upDate.
+Has many methods that allows for operations with update objects.